foldda/charian/README.md

 Just explicit, application-controlled serialization that remains robust as your software evolves.

-### Compared To Protobuf / Avro / JSON Schema
+### Why Charian

 Protobuf, Avro, and JSON Schema all solve data exchange by fixing a schema up front and generating code from it.
 That works well when both sides of a connection are owned by the same team and evolve together.
 Charian takes a different approach: it skips the schema entirely, so there's nothing to keep in sync in the first place.
+Instead, the connecting systems are responsible for managing the established, or evolved, data models — an approach known as [data exchange late-binding](#the-late-binding-analogy).

 The core difference is **tight coupling vs. loose coupling**.
 Protobuf and Avro require both sides of a connection to share a schema — that shared contract is what enables their compactness and compile-time validation, but it also means both sides must stay synchronized as the data model changes.
 Charian removes the shared schema entirely, trading those benefits for structural independence between systems that don't evolve together.